HPE-Legobricks/cal-eStore/README.md

 * Performed usability testing

-##Extract, Transform and Load (ETL) process
+##Extract, Transform, and Load (ETL) process

-In the [ETL process](./Contributing Documents/Technical Approach ETL Process.pdf), we extracted data from resource.pdf file which was provided in the RFI, loaded in to the staging database and based on visual scans and data profiling reviews, we developed custom business rules to transform the data.
+In the [ETL process](./Contributing Documents/Technical Approach ETL Process.pdf), we extracted data from the resource.pdf file which was provided in the RFI, loaded it in to the staging database and, based on visual scans and data profiling reviews, we developed custom business rules to transform the data.
 The transformed and cleaned data was loaded into the final fact and dimension tables.